 Flood control WP1, located at 180th and Fort Streets, is included in the Papillion Creek Watershed Partnership's Watershed Management Plan.
-Preliminary design was completed in 2018 and construction is anticipated to begin in 2022.
+Preliminary design was completed in 2018 and final design and construction are anticipated to underway in 2023.

 8. WP-2